Equity and Reconciliation Commission: Criticism

 While the commission was generally received as a positive step towards a strong and more democratic Morocco, various criticisms with the commission and its aftereffects arose.
+There is an internal widespread consensus that the promised reforms did not lead to any substantial change, but was rather a display of strategic 'window-dressing'.

 From the beginning, the mandate's time frame was criticized, as it only included abuses up until the death of the previous monarch.
 Some critics wanted post-1999 abuses to be included in the commission as well.

 As stated in the mandate, the IER had no judicial powers and could not name any perpetrators.
 Organizations like Human Rights Watch have criticized this aspect of the truth commission and the Moroccan state more generally for ensuring judicial actions are not taken against perpetrators, no matter the crime committed.
 While Benzekri is quoted as noting accountability changes in the government, particularly the removal of certain officials from their posts, the public officials were not named, were not charged with any crime or action and not all officials with proven connections to the abuses were removed, due to concerns over government stability.
 Similar to many commissions, there is nothing stopping victims from trying to hold their perpetrators accountable through the public court system, however this is a risk for many people as judicial independence is widely questioned.

 The limit placed on the definition of victim, as only those who were subjects of enforced disappearance or arbitrary detention, was also criticized.
 By only including two main areas of abuses, the mandate was considerably minimized and many cases were rejected due to this.
 In addition, compensation would be not included for abuses which were not considered systematic.

 As explicitly outlined, the IER had no powers of subpoena and could not compel any cooperation.
 This resulted in various individuals or groups withholding crucial information, such as the documents and testimonies needed of many security service agents.
 Instead, the commission was informed that the king would support the commission and ensure cooperation of the authorities.

 The final report did not mention Western Sahara, which was one of the most repressed regions in the state.
 Additionally, the commission only visited the region for a period of ten days and plans for a public hearing in the region were ultimately cancelled.

 Since the report's release in 2006, very few of the recommendations have been acted on, and those actions that were taken were done extremely slowly.
 To date, no trials have taken place and the government has yet to ratify the International Criminal Court statute.